 International trade powers the Upstate’s economy.
 The Upstate Chamber Coalition supports trade deals that will expand our access to international trade and open markets for Upstate goods.

-- The Upstate Chamber Coalition opposes the “national security” tariffs levied on our nation’s allies.
+- We oppose tariffs levied on our nation’s allies.

 - We support a fully-funded and staffed U.S. Commercial Service, which levels the playing field overseas for U.S. companies and attracts foreign investment into our country.

 Burdensome federal regulations cost our economy more than $2 trillion each year – or about a quarter of a million dollars to the average American company.
 We will continue to support the ongoing administrative review of, and the reduction or elimination of, burdensome federal regulations.

 Our nation’s crumbling infrastructure is both a drag on economic growth and an opportunity to transform our economy.

 - We support the bipartisan calls for increased and long-term funding legislation to repair our crumbling infrastructure.